Funeral Tributes

 - Poem or Scripture: Simple prose or verses that express your feelings; used when the bereaved is unable to find the right words to say or write

-- Slideshow: Collage of photos and videos outlining a person's life; typically shown during funeral or memorial services
+- Memorial Slideshow: Collage of photos and videos outlining a person's life; typically shown during funeral or memorial services

 - Candle: A gift for an immediate family member, a personalized candle comes with a specific theme and photographs of your loved one